 More Info... by email

 Roman Chamomile essential oil can be useful for many kinds of tension, including sleeplessness, anxiety, muscle aches, and headaches.
 Some holistic healers believe if it's used in a bath it also may help with inflammatory skin problems such as eczema and insect bites.
-It has a bright, sweet and fruity scent.
+It typically has a bright, sweet, and fruity scent.

 Lavender oil is generally used to relax and uplift and can also work as an antidepressant.
 Considered one of the safest oils, it is often used to help reduce irritability, migraines, and exhaustion.
 Lavender has a long history of being used in perfume, and has a crisp, fresh and sweet scent.

 Rosemary essential oils are usually used in aromatherapy to ease lung congestion and sore throats, and can also stimulate the nervous system and increase energy.
 It isn’t as common for general relaxation, but a lot of this depends on the setting and the intended result.
 Rosemary won’t normally induce sleepiness, but it can relax the muscles and increase concentration.
 It has a fresh, herbaceous and slightly medicinal scent.
 The oil may have epileptogenic properties, and its use by pregnant or breastfeeding women is generally discouraged.

 Tensions associated with anxiety and depression are sometimes treated with Ylang Ylang oil, which also may be helpful in relieving hypertension and stress.
 It can be strongly sedating, and at the same time can stimulate the mind, and some also believe it to have aphrodisiac properties.
 It has a sweet, floral, slightly spicy scent.